Joe Raccuia

-Joseph James Raccuia is an American college baseball coach and former player.
+Joseph James Raccuia (born 1972) is an American college baseball coach and former player.
 Raccuia played college baseball at Edison Community College from 1992 to 1993 before transferring to Radford University where he played in 1994 and 1996.
 Raccuia was the head coach of Radford from 2008 to 2019.

 Early life

 Raccuia enrolled at Edison Community College, where he played for the baseball team.
 In 1994, Raccuia accepted a scholarship to continue his playing career at Radford University.

 As a junior at the Radford University in 1994, Raccuia had a .295 batting average, a .403 on-base percentage (OBP) and a .350 SLG.

 As a senior in 1995, Raccuia batted .225 with a .316 SLG, 1 home run, and 18 RBIs.

 Coaching career

 Upon graduation, Raccuia was named an assistant at Radford.
 From 1997 to 2000, he spent four seasons as an assistant for the George Washington Colonials baseball program.
 Raccuia then spent three seasons as an assistant for the George Mason Patriots baseball team.